Showing all 4 results

 -Starting dose: 0.5 mg orally once a day

 Call emergency medical attention.
 An overdose of Alprazolam can be lethal.
-Overdose symptoms may include extreme drowsiness, confusion, muscle weakness.
-Coordination, feeling light-headed and fainting.
+Overdose symptoms may include extreme drowsiness, confusion, and muscle weakness.
+Coordination, feeling light-headed, and fainting.

 Tell your doctor at once if you have